MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dukmdt/ns-d3dukmdt-_d3dddi_segmentpreference.md

 ### -field Direction0

-The direction in which **SegmentId0** should be scanned.
-A value of zero indicates a bottom-up search (that is, low address to high address), and a value of 1 indicates a top-down search (that is, high address to low address).
+Set to zero to indicate that *VidMm* chooses which end of **SegmentId0** to do the allocation from.
 This member is equivalent to the sixth bit of the **Value** member.

 ### -field SegmentId1